Welcome to Good Market Info! Click the logo to go to the directory and marketplace

 There are currently 5 stewardship roles:

-Curation: Ensures the minimum standards, curation process, and governance systems meet the evolving needs of cocreators and the broader movement.
+Curation: Ensures the minimum standards, curation process, and governance systems meet the evolving needs of approved enterprises and the broader movement.

 Localization: Ensures local movement building in Sri Lanka continues to thrive.
 Shares experiences and resources with communities and networks around the world.